blackyoshi21825/Tesseract-Syntax/INSTALL.md

 2. Restart Visual Studio Code

 3. The extension should now be active.
-Files with the `.tesseract` extension will automatically use the syntax highlighting.
+Files with the `.tesseract` extension will automatically use the syntax highlighting and diagnostic features.

 4. To use the Tesseract color theme:
    - Open VS Code settings (Ctrl+,)